-- 1. Click the Databases Menu item in the Admin Interface. - 2.
-Click the name of the database, either from the tree menu or from the summary page. - 3.
+- 1. Click Databases in the left tree menu.
+A list of databases appears. - 2.
+Click your target database. - 3.
 Click the Status tab. - 4.
-At the bottom right of the Database Status page, click the cancel button on the row for the stand being merged. - 5.
+At the bottom right of the Database Status page, click the Cancel button on the row for the stand being merged. - 5.
 Click OK on the Cancel Merge confirmation page.